Curriculum resources

 Teachers can join the High Potential and Gifted Education Statewide staffroom.

-High potential and gifted students can be found in all cohorts of students.
+High potential can be found in all cohorts of students.

 These professional learning courses explore how high potential can be found and developed in all student cohorts: